GENERAL INFORMATION LETTER –

 The extra-mural activities are excluded from the monthly fee.

-School fees will be increased on 1 August 2019 by a possible 6-10%.
+School fees will be increased on 1 August 2021 by a possible 8-10%.
 Extra-mural and registration fees will be increased annually in January.

 Half-day enrolment is from 6:30 – 14:00.
 If you need to leave your child later, please arrange with the office, and your account will reflect an afternoon fee of R60 per child per afternoon.

-ADDITIONAL COSTS FOR 2019
+ADDITIONAL COSTS FOR 2021

-To enable you to plan for the rest of the year, you may expect the following additional costs during your child’s school year at Farmyard for 2019.
+To enable you to plan for the rest of the year, you may expect the following additional costs during your child’s school year at Farmyard for 2021.

-*10 and 11 Apr: Photo day (Information letter - February).
+* Photo day (Information letter - February).

-*1 August: Annual increase in school fees.
+*Annual increase in school fees – 1 August.

-*30 September: Annual registration fee for Jan 2020 – R1250 for all Farmyard learners.
+*30 September: Annual registration fee for Jan 2022.

 The annual registration fee covers the cost of the following: